charleskoffler/clprolf/README.md

 COMPUTE OR NOT COMPUTE

-The calculations themselves, of course, can be considered as a basic task of a computer.
-The English naming "computer" takes sens, of course.
-That said, complex computing task could be viewed as being in the role of a mathematical expert, and being in a simu_rewo.
-Simulation logical and code include computing itself, and simulation algorithms used in the simu_rewo contains computing too.
-We could do both too, and having simu_rewo for high mathematical tasks, using simu_alfoc for getting computer worker services and skills about computing.
-Though we know that computer could be inaccurate or could make mistakes while computing, it could be seen of a realization stuff for a simu_rewo math expert.
+The calculations themselves, of course, can be considered as a basic task of a computer, as if the worker would have skills in calculations too.
+The English naming "computer" takes sense, of course.
+That said, complex computing task could be viewed as being in the role of a mathematical expert, and being in a simu_real_world_obj.
+Simulation logic and code include computing itself, so simulation algorithms used in the simu_real_world_obj contains computing too.
+We could do both too, and having simu_real_world_obj for high mathematical tasks, using simu_comp_worker for getting computer worker services and skills about computing.
+Though we know that computer could be inaccurate or could make mistakes while computing, it could be seen of a realization stuff for a simu_real_world_obj math expert.
 So simol permits such considerations and refinements.
-ALGOL 60 includes much mathematical aspects in term of calculations, perhaps, as simol disposes of simu_rewo to complete the job.
+ALGOL 60 includes much mathematical aspects in term of calculations, perhaps, as simol disposes of simu_real_world_obj to complete the job.

 SIMOL AND THE SOLID PRINCIPLES

 simol naturally adheres closely to well-know S.O.L.I.D principles.
 Single responsabilty is directly implemented with the class roles.
 Open closed principle is encouraged when useful, with a understanding and clear design and design goals, and by separating roles of compatibility interfaces.
 Dependency injection is much easy and direct to implement and to be used and viewed.
 Interface Segregation principle, the "I" talks about "role interfaces", that immediatly joins the role of interfaces of simol.
-Liskov substitution principle("L") takes sens in simol, while clear understanding of "nature" of objects and classes, and with simol concepts in general.
+Liskov substitution principle("L") takes sense in simol, while clear understanding of "nature" of objects and classes, and with simol concepts in general.

 COMPATIBLE WITH EXISTING CONCEPTS
 Some simol concepts used can be compared finally with some existing concepts, like the concept of business logic.